Jaden-Nix/Neuro/NEURONET_GOVERNOR.md

 It's **decentralized governance meeting AI**—no central authority, all logic auditable on-chain, agents accountable through credit scores and performance metrics.
 Built on production-ready frameworks (ADK-TS, Gemini, Fraxtal) with safety guardrails that prevent reckless decisions.

 The system proves that AI agents can be **trustworthy stewards of DeFi capital** when given the right constraints, oversight, and accountability mechanisms.

+---

+## Future Vision

+In the long-term, NeuroNet can become the universal governance autopilot for any DeFi protocol, DAO, or on-chain institution—turning weeks of governance into seconds of intelligent, auditable decision-making at the speed of blockchain.